davidsonr/anagram-demo/README.md

 - Building an executable JAR (used `mvn exec` for simplicity)
 - CI pipeline setup
-- Use different files on demand
+- Ability to use different anagrams files on demand
 - Fault tolerance
    - Assumes case-insensitive matching.
    - Error handling.
 Could do better on whitespaces